UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m3_reflection.md

 - Our data set has a fair amount of missing values, especially for the earlier years (1970s to 1990s).
 As a result, directly comparing averages across countries with varying levels of data completeness would be misleading for the user.
 In this milestone, we addressed this issue by changing the default year to 2000 (where there is less missingness in the data) instead of 1970.

 4. Good potential future improvements and additions
+- while the loading performance has significantly improved compared to milestone 2 submission, we can look into further optimizing the performance by implementing dask or other parallel computing techniques.